szagoret/statistics-api/readme.md

 # Code Challenge from N26
-Restful API for statistics for persisting transactions in a custom DataStore and and provide statistics about them.
+Restful API for persisting transactions in a custom DataStore and provide statistics about them.

 ### Running